Is Computer Vision the Future of the DIY Unboxing Experience?

 The Future of Unboxing: AI and AR

 A 2017 Gartner survey found that 20% of large enterprises plan to adopt augmented reality/virtual reality (AR/VR) as part of their digital strategy by 2020.
 This growing focus and projected investment in Deep Learning and artificial intelligence (AI) has the potential to further innovate the DIY product unboxing experience using AI computer vision technology.
 Powered by AI & AR, computer vision provides consumers with interactive visual guidance via their smartphones.
-This enhances the entire unboxing process.
+This enhances the entire process, creating one of the best unboxing experiences.

 Via a simple tap of a screen – no downloads, app installation or account login required – customers use their smartphone camera to show the virtual technician exactly what they see in their physical environment.
 Using Deep Learning, the virtual technician can identify the product and then visually guides the customer through the unboxing process using a suite of augmented reality tools.
 This results in a more satisfying self-service CX.